CodeMyAss/chaos/README.md

 #### What is it?

-Chaos.app is basically just a grid of characters, with a Lua API.
+Chaos.app is just a grid of characters, with a Lua API.

 Why, you ask?
 Well, I wanted to write a text editor.
-Like, a super-flexible one.
-One that anyone can modify /entirely/ without having to recompile anything.
+I mean, a super-flexible one.
+One that anyone can modify *entirely* without having to recompile anything.

 But for the sake of fighting Wirth's law, I figured I'd do a throwback